oroinc/documentation/user/back-office/dashboards/dashboards.rst

       :alt: A form for creating a new dashboard

    * **Label** --- The name used to refer to the dashboard in the system.
    * **Clone from** --- Choose an existing dashboard to be used as a base for a new one.
 If you want to create a dashboard from scratch, choose the *Blank Dashboard* option.
+This field is available only when the dashboard type is set to **Widgets**.
    * **Owner** --- Limits the list of users who can manage the dashboard to the users whose roles allow managing dashboards of the owner (e.g., the owner, members of the same business unit, head of the department, etc.)

+If the system have more than one dashboard type, you can select the required type via the **Dashboard type** select box.
+The default type of dashboards is built from and called widgets.

 #.
 Click **Save and Close** on the top right.